 India’s Government Accounting

-The Indian government’s accounting system is rule-based and predominantly uses cash basis accounting.
+The Indian government’s accounting system is rule-based and primarily uses a cash basis accounting approach.
 With the support of the Government of India (GoI), the Comptroller and Auditor General of India (CAG) established the Government Accounting Standards Advisory Board (GASAB) to formulate and recommend Indian Government Accounting Standards (IGASs) and ‘Indian Government Financial Reporting Standards (IFRS)’ in order to improve government accounting and financial reporting standards.
-IGFRS is based on an accrual basis and is future in nature, whereas IGAS is based on the Cash Basis of Accounting, which is now in vogue in India.
+IGFRS is based on an accrual basis and is future-oriented, whereas IGAS is based on the Cash Basis of Accounting, which is now prevalent in India.

-Accounting Standards for Indian Governments (IGASs) GASAB has authorised six IGASs so far, three of which have been implemented while the remaining three are being considered by the government.
-These Standards are based on the International Public Sector Accounting Board’s (IPSASB) IPSAS for Cash Basis of Accounting (often referred to as Cash IPSAS) released by the International Federation of Accountants (IFAC).
+Accounting Standards for Indian Governments (IGASs) GASAB has authorised six IGASs so far, three of which have been implemented, while the government is considering the remaining three.
+These Standards are based on the International Public Sector Accounting Standards Board’s (IPSASB) IPSAS for the Cash Basis of Accounting (often referred to as Cash IPSAS), released by the International Federation of Accountants (IFAC).
 The three IGASs that the Government of India has announced are:

 IGAS 1: Government-provided guarantees: Requirements for Public Disclosure